ArthurCbn/cabot/README.md

 Just type `cabot` in your terminal to update all configurated playlists.
 You can also specify certain playlists as arguments : `cabot playlist1 "another playlist with multiple words"`.

-## Future features

-- Analyse key and automatically add it to the metadata